priyankarao257/priyankarao257.github.io/_posts/2023-07-02-intro-to-pcca.md

 As most students trying to model these robots, I was first introduced to the Constant curvature assumption.
 The premise is very simple - the entire segment is modeled as a constant cuvature arc.
 There is tonne of material on understanding this better - an extensive survey on different formalization routines [1], blog posts from the lab on introducing the forward kinematics ([link 1](https://www.cs.toronto.edu/~jbk/opencontinuumrobotics/101/2022/12/02/cc-kinematics.html) and [link 2](https://www.cs.toronto.edu/~jbk/opencontinuumrobotics/101/2022/12/09/tdcr-cc-model.html)).
 The underlying physical meaning is simple.
 From the Euler Bernoulli theorem we know that applied moment is directly proportional to the curvature.
 So constant curvature -> constant moment applied -> the TDCR effectively has a constant moment acting on it.

-{% raw %}
-{% include elements/highlight.html text="But what if we want to model more than just a constant moment " %}
-{% endraw %}, like forces from contact interactions, or external weight of cameras and tools ?</mark>
+{% include elements/highlight.html text="But what if we want to model more than just a constant moment " %}, like forces from contact interactions, or external weight of cameras and tools ?

 ## Breaking the curve
 To model these intermediate forces, the segment is now _broken_ into a series of constant curvature arcs, each representing a subsegment.
 So now, the backbone no longer has a constant curvature along its length, and can accomodate different forces that make it deviate from its C-shape.
 We call this the piecewise constant curvature assumption!
 The beauty of this representation is you can represent the curve discretely, and use the curvature components along the local _x_, _y_, and _z_ axes to represent not just bending, but also twist in the robot. {% include elements/button.html link="" text="Rabbit hole leading to modeling twists using CC arcs [to follow soon]" %},